michplunkett/supreme-court-ml-predictions/README.md

 Specifically, `datacleaner.py` provides a DataCleaner class that provides functionality to download, load, and clean convokit data. `parse_all_data` method can clean and parse the Supreme Court Corpus data, convert data into pandas DataFrames, and save the cleaned data to CSV files in `/supreme_court_predictions/data/clean_convokit`.

 `descriptives.py` provides a Descriptives class that generates summary statistics on cases, advocates, speakers, voters, and utterances.
 The `parse_all_data` method generates these summary statistics and exports data as separate CSV files and one complete Excel file.

+### Summary Statistics

+For `descriptives.py` sepcifically, here are the kinds of summary statistics each function produces in pandas DataFrame format:

+**get_advocate_desc**:

+  Count of each advocate side

+  Total number of unique advocates

+  Total number of unique roles

+  Aggregate count of each role type based on keywords

+**get_speaker_desc**:

+  Count of each speaker type (advocate (A), justice (J), unknown (U))

+  Total number of unique speaker names

+  Total number of unique speaker keys

+**get_utterances_desc**:

+    Average number of utterances per case

+    Average number of unique speakers per case

+**get_voters_desc**:

+    Count of each vote (affirm, reverse, not participating, recused, unknown)

+    Total number of unique justices

+**get_cases_desc**:

+    Count of each winning side

+    Total number of unique cases, courts, years (with min and max year), petitioners, respondents

 ```supreme-court-ml-predictions
 ├── CODEOWNERS